wavefrontHQ/wavefront-proxy/dropwizard-metrics/4.0/README.md

 ### Setting up Maven

-DropWizard has not yet released a 4.0.0 version meaning you can't yet use this directly from Maven Central.
-Instead you must first build the DropWizard locally, then this project.
+Until DropWizard releases a 4.0.0 version you won't be able to use this directly from Maven Central.
+Instead you must first build DropWizard, then this project locally.
 This is pretty straightforward:

 ```sh
 git clone https://github.com/dropwizard/metrics.git